Stakeholder engagement

 - We meet with nongovernmental organizations on a variety of issues, including sustainability, product safety and disaster relief.

-- We engage with our industry and business partners on a wide range of business topics, including packaging and responsible sourcing, to learn from each other and collaborate on solutions that help protect the planet and respect human rights.
-Learn more.
+- We engage with our industry and business partners on a wide range of business topics, including packaging and responsible sourcing, to learn from each other and collaborate on some of the biggest challenges facing our industry, including protecting the planet and respecting human rights in supply chains.

-- We contribute to the health of our communities through The Clorox Company Foundation and direct corporate financial and product donations.
-Among supporting other causes, we provide financial aid and donate trash bags, bleach, and other disinfecting products to help with clean-up efforts and sanitization needs in times of disaster.
-Learn more.
+- We contribute to the health of our communities through The Clorox Company Foundation and other philanthropic initiatives, and direct corporate financial and product donations.
+We support disaster relief and public health, among other causes, as well as through financial aid and donations of trash bags, bleach, and other disinfecting products to help with cleanup efforts and sanitization needs.

-- As leaders in the consumer packaged goods industry, we participate in trade associations and other organizations that represent a wide variety of views on industry and policy matters.
+- As a leader in the consumer packaged goods industry, we participate in trade associations and other organizations that represent a variety of views on industry and policy matters.
 Purpose and clarity of mission are important to us, and we consider our participation in these organizations by their ability to effectively address the issues of concern to our businesses and, on balance, serve the long-term interests of our brands and stockholders.
-A few of those organizations include the American Cleaning Institute, Council for Responsible Nutrition, Consumer Brands Association, Household & Commercial Products Association, National Association of Manufacturers, Personal Care Products Council.
+A few of those organizations include the American Cleaning Institute; Council for Responsible Nutrition; Consumer Brands Association, which our CEO currently serves as chair; Household & Commercial Products Association; National Association of Manufacturers; and the Personal Care Products Council.
 While we don’t necessarily agree with all the views or positions of these groups or their affiliates, nor do we necessarily agree with our industry peers, we do believe in and are committed to collaborative problem-solving.
 We think involvement in these associations is the best way to identify and address concerns, have the greatest impact and arrive at good outcomes.

 -